armory/docs/content/en/docs/installation/aurora-install.md

 5. Note both the `Client ID` and `Client Secret`.
 You need these values when configuring the Agent.

-## Enable Armory Deployments in target Kubernetes clusters
+## Enable Aurora in target Kubernetes clusters

 This section walks you through installing the Armory Agent for Kubernetes and the Argo Rollouts Controller, which are both required for Armory Deployments.
 The Helm chart that Armory provides installs both the Armory Cloud Agent and Argo Rollouts.
 If your target deployment cluster already has Argo Rollouts installed, you can disable that part of the installation.